peponi/fxos-app-todo-couchdb-sync/README.md

 - [x] priority will be signaled by color
 - [x] start screen, when first start
 - [x] DB export to JSON file function
-- [ ] read JSON file ✓ and import to DB function
+- [x] read JSON file and import to DB function
 - [ ] todos can be edit
 - [ ] links in the todo description will be shown as html link in the edit mode
 - [ ] it will show a message if a todo has been toggle with an unsolved dependency (other todo is not done)